Adroiti/docs-for-code-review-tools/tfsec/aws-cloudfront-enable-logging.md

-Pattern: Cloudfront distribution should have Access Logging configured
+Pattern: Disabled logging for AWS CloudFront

 Issue: -

 ## Description

-You should configure CloudFront Access Logging to create log files that contain detailed information about every user request that CloudFront receives
+You should configure CloudFront Access Logging to create log files that contain detailed information about every user request that CloudFront receives.

 **Resolution**: Enable logging for CloudFront distributions.